Overview of thinkorswim and Active Trader Pro

 Charles Schwab:

-The screeners at Charles Schwab are comprehensive, with the mutual fund tool allowing searches by load status and other criteria.
-The ETF screener even supports searches for exchange-traded notes.
+Screeners at Charles Schwab are quite good with plenty of search criteria.
+The mutual fund widget has load status and many other criteria.
+The ETF screener can search for exchange-traded notes.

 Winner: Pretty even